 Don’t waste your experience where you’re not valued.

-Feeling left out at work hits different when you’re a minority trying to make a name for yourself in spaces where others don’t look like you.
+Feeling excluded at work hits different when you’re a minority trying to make a name for yourself in spaces where others don’t look like you.

 Be patient with the process.
 Hopefully, this article gives you a starting point!